arenaxr/arena-docs/content/schemas/message/textinput.md

 ==========

 Opens an HTML prompt when clicked.
 Sends text input as an event on MQTT.
-Requires click-listener.
+Requires `click-listener` attribute.

 Text Input Attributes
 ----------------------